engjoon/engjoon/README.md

 ## 🚀 About Me
 🤖 Robotics Programmer and Embedded Systems Developer
+🧠 AI Student & Problem Solver
 🔌 Passionate about combining **hardware and software** to build intelligent systems
-🧠 Interested in **Robotics, Control Systems, and Autonomous Systems**
 ⚙️ Enjoy working on real-world engineering problems

 ---